Soares/simplifience.com/post/reality/mere.md

 But they are not *just* the result of neurons firing.
 They are not *merely* the firing neurons.
 Your awareness *is* the result of neurons firing.
 It is extraordinary, awe-inspiring, and beautiful.
 And it is neurons firing.

 Your consciousness, your awareness, is founded in the laws of physics -- *and that does not detract from your experiences*.
 If anything, it makes them @post[more beautiful]reality/beauty.
 The fact that your awareness can be understood @post[does not make it worse]reality/magic.
-You've got to @post[learn to live in a lawful universe]reality/understand, because you do.
+You've got to learn to live in a lawful universe, because you do.

 Reality is all there is.
 Anything that is real, is part of reality.
 Everything that is not a part of reality, is not real. @post[Reality can be understood]reality/simple.
 That does not make reality mere.